uchicago-dsi/textbook-datascience-1/textbook/09/chapter9-code-glossary.md

 print(f"Random integers up to 5: {random_integers}") # Random integers up to 5: [1 4 2 0 1]
 ```

-## `np.random.seed()`
+## np.random.seed()
 In order to get reproducible results out of functions that utilizes the `np.random` module in different executions, it is advisable to set a seed.
-This is done to initialize the pseudo-random number generator algorithm, ensuring that a 'randomized' generation of numbers within Numpy's random functions is ultimately reproducible when using the same seed value.
+This is done to initialize the pseudo-random number generator algorithm, ensuring that a 'randomized' generation of numbers within `numpy`'s random functions is ultimately reproducible when using the same seed value.

 ```python
 # Set a specific seed value